oubiwann/lfetool/README.rst

 * the new project files will be added to the repo.

-Though not currently implemented, in the future one will create a "service" project by running the following:
+One may create a "service" project by running the following:

 .. code:: shell

     $ lfetool new service my-new-service

-Similarly, not currently implemented, the plan is to support the e2 project as
+This will create an LFE OTP application skeleton for your project, complete with unit tests and an initialized git repo.

-well:
+At a future date we will also support the e2 project in a similar fashion:

 .. code:: shell